Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Motor_23CL.md

 ## Steps/mm & Microstepping

-While in closed loop mode step pulses are not sent to the stepper motor driver in the same manner as an open loop driver, however the firmware still uses microsteps internally to represent moves.
+While in closed loop mode step pulses are not sent to the stepper motor driver in the same manner as an open loop driver.
+However microsteps and steps/mm are used to calculate the correct amount of rotation required in closed loop mode

 In order to get correct function follow this process:
 1. Set the step/mm and microstepping as normal for open loop mode and test the configuration in open loop mode first. (i.e. 16 microstepping with interpolation is recommended).
 There is a calculator built into the [config tool](https://configtool.reprapfirmware.org/Configuration) to assist with determining the correct steps/mm for belts/leadscrews etc.